josephanimate2021/Wrapper-Offline-Portable-Installer/README.md

-# Wrapper Offline Remastered Installer
+# Wrapper Offline Installer
- An installer that allows you to install Wrapper Offline Remastered Without extracting the zip file.
+ An installer that allows you to install Wrapper Offline Without extracting the zip file or having issues with some files not uploading.